Table of Contents

 In the New Testament, our relationship with God as Abba Father changes.
 Jesus introduces the New Covenant.
 Instead of hundreds of laws, Jews need to memorize and keep, Christians only need to love God with all their heart, mind, and soul.
 And we also need to love our neighbor as much as we love ourselves.

 Jesus gave us the intimacy to call God “Abba” in prayer.
-This develops one’s faith and deepens our relationship toward God and His Church.
+This develops one’s faith and deepens our relationship with God and His Church.
 Abba here is deeper and more emotionally closer than the Old Testament term.
 As discussed by Jesus and the Apostle St. Paul, Abba refers to our personal relationship with God.

 The meaning of Abba Father consists of two elements: